 Several honor societies that induct students from all academic disciplines are active at the University of Illinois.
 Some of the more well-known honor societies include:

 Many honor societies admit candidates enrolled in ACES-related fields of study, and some of them have chapters active on the Urbana campus.
-ACES-specific honorary societies with affiliates at the University of Illinois include, but are not limited to, the following:
+ACES-specific honor societies with affiliates at the University of Illinois include, but are not limited to, the following:

 Students should consult with these organizations’ local chapter advisors to learn about membership requirements and (if eligible) to obtain application materials.